-Fields in Newburyport are in particularly high demand for a variety of reasons: 1) high enrollment in existing field-based sports programs; 2) programs that extend over multiple seasons; 3) density of population and lack of available open land; 4) emerging new sports that compete for the same space (such as Ultimate Frisbee and rugby).
+Fields in Newburyport are in particularly high demand, from both local teams and regional ones, for a variety of reasons: 1) high enrollment in existing field-based sports programs; 2) programs that extend over multiple seasons; 3) density of population and lack of available open land; 4) emerging new sports that compete for the same space (such as Ultimate Frisbee and rugby).
 Demand for tennis courts is also high due to the level of use for organized recreation programs and school sports.
+Additionally, demand for tennis courts may increase as the popularity of Pickleball, a racquet sport that can be played on tennis courts that have been modified to include the appropriate boundary lines.
 All of the indoor public basketball courts are located in the schools, limiting the availability of courts for adult leagues and after-school programs.